 They have put together a database of over 2,500 cleaning products, each with a safety rating from A to F.

 I think it’s a great resource and trust their research.
-It’s what I use when I want to find cleaners that are safe for my family to use.
+It’s what I use when I want to find non-toxic cleaning products that are safe for my family and the environment.

 That info is kind of important, right?!

-Who wants to go searching for a safe product every time you run out and need to stock up?
+Who wants to go searching for a non-toxic cleaning product every time you run out and need to stock up?
 Not me!!

 I decided to put the time in and use the EWG database to create a handy, go-to list of safe products that covered all of my cleaning needs (i.e. kitchen, laundry, bathroom, etc.).
 I also researched the stores I typically shop at (including Amazon) that carried these safer options.